Crinfarr/crash.js/readme.md

 }
 ```

-Comes with tool binary!
+Comes with tool binary, if you genuinely want that for some reason!

-if you have a problem, email wincrash@hecancanyou.xyz
+For business or to send me memes, email wincrash@hecancanyou.xyz

 updates
 ---